Jojoooo1/hyperledger-logistic-tech-challenge/README.md

 #### Technical approach
 The project has been developed using Hyperledger Fabric and Hyperledger composer.
 The network is build on top of a swarn network for being able to have 3 node running on different places.<br/><br/>
-Script explanation: <br/>
+Script approach: <br/>
-Change bin path to your corresponding path in `build.sh`.
-This script generate the crypto and channel artifacts necessary for creating the fabric network.
+`build.sh`: Change bin path to your corresponding path.<br/> This script will generate crypto and channel artifacts necessary for creating the network.
 It will also create a toSendAfterBuild folder containing those artifacts for other node to be able to start their corresponding docker container.<br/>
 `startFabric_x.sh` contain the script to start docker container.<br/>
 `initIdentityAndChainCode_x.sh` will create all the identity to participate to the network and also instantiate the smart contract on node 2 & 3.
 It has been created for instantiating everything from node 1.
 When executed it will create a toSendAfterIdentityCreation folder to send to peer 2 & 3 containing admin identity card.